jsvine/intro-to-visidata/docs/index.rst

 An Introduction to VisiData
 ===========================

 `VisiData <http://visidata.org/>`_ is a free, open-source tool that lets you **quickly open, explore, summarize, and analyze** datasets in your computer's terminal.
+VisiData works with CSV files, Excel spreadsheets, SQL databases, and `many other data sources <basics/opening-files/#compatible-filetypes>`_.
 The interface looks like this:

 .. raw:: html
     :file: ../terminal/output/faa-operator-frequency.output.html